 Yet, when children are young, parents may regard these relationships as insignificant.
 If the family must move to a new community and the children's close friends must be left behind, so what?
 They will make new friends, the parents assure them.
-But, is a friend as interchangeable as a new toy for an old one, or is there more to friendship than that?
+But, is a friend as interchangeable as a toy, or is there more to friendship?
 Why are we so elated to rediscover long lost friends in our adult years if, as some parents believe, they were so dispensable to us as children?

 Recreational dating is relatively new.
 Teenagers many years ago married their first sweethearts right out of high school.
-These men and women of the World War II Generation married at younger ages than their Baby Boomer children or their Generation X or Millennial grandchildren.
-But education has become prolonged, so marriage is later.
+These men and women of the World War II generation married at younger ages than their Baby Boomer children or their Generation X or Millennial grandchildren.
+But education has been extended, and people marry later.

-Adults who underestimate the strength of the bond-- or the impact of the loss -- of a first love may have forgotten what a blow it was when they lost their own first loves.
+Adults who underestimate the strength of the bond—or the impact of the loss—of a first love may have forgotten what a blow it was when they lost their own first loves.
 They may even try to comfort teenagers with lighthearted lessons: a surprising number of men and women wrote to me to bitterly complain about parents who joked years ago, "Don't worry!
-Boyfriends/girlfriends are like buses... a new one comes along every ten minutes!"
+Boyfriends/girlfriends are like buses ... a new one comes along every 10 minutes!"
 This was not helpful, and it was not funny.
 The loss of a first love can be so crushing to some teenagers that they become suicidal.

 The pain of the breakup will subside with time, but the love may stay buried and dormant for decades.
 While most men and women find satisfying partners after first love breakups, there are adults who spend their married years aware that "something is missing."
 They continue to think about their lost first loves.
 Perhaps if they had married their first loves when they were younger, they tell me, they could have formed lasting and fulfilling marriages, but they will never know.
 These romances were interrupted - often by their parents' interference.